rjnps/rjnps.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our work on embodied AI available on arxiv: <https://arxiv.org/pdf/2404.00318.pdf>
+Our work on embodied AI is now available on arxiv: <https://arxiv.org/pdf/2404.00318.pdf>